30 Nov Ask and it shall be given unto you

 But crucially, conducting research like this allows us to take an evidence-based approach to our conversations.
 For one, it showed that, as a rule, our own views may not be representative of the general public.
 This appears obvious, but it’s worth noting; we can’t assume that because we like something, everyone will.
 Even more importantly, it showed that this sort of research is necessary, because without asking people what they want, it’s impossible to know with any certainty what the best approach is.
 If we ask, we can learn what language people find effective and appealing, and then use that in our conversations based on objective evidence.

 Open answer responses to surveys are particularly useful for this.
 We can use them to work out what sort of thing people see as a red flag in messages, or what they like, and use this to craft our own conversations.
-For example, from this survey alone we learned that people don’t trust messages which have random words capitalized; they don’t like it when texts ask you to ‘reply STOP’ to opt out; they don’t like unusual words being abbreviated; they don’t like it when a text is overly familiar.
+For example, from this survey alone we learned that people don’t trust messages which have random words capitalised; they don’t like it when texts ask you to ‘reply STOP’ to opt out; they don’t like unusual words being abbreviated; they don’t like it when the SMS is overly familiar.